Subcutaneous Transmitter (A3013)

 Figure: Average and Standard Deviation of X versus Time.
 This graph is detail of a spike from the graph above.

 Something forces a sudden and temporary jump of 65 μV in X during the night.
 The jump in X endures for roughly one minute, and then subsides.
 The standard deviation of X rises during the jump up and the jump down, but otherwise remains close to 100 counts.
-We do not know the cause of these spikes.
+We are not certain of the causes of these spikes, but we do not obvserve them in the newer A3013A, where the X+ and antenna connections are separated.

 External Noise